duckduckgo/zeroclickinfo-spice/pull_request_template_spice.md

 **Are you having any problems?
 Do you need our help with anything?**

+**What are the terms of the API?
+Can we use it on DuckDuckGo?
+Do we have to pay for it?**

 **\*\*Note:** Please attach a screenshot for new instant answer pull requests, and for pull requests which modify the look/design of existing instant answers.

 ## Checklist